random-quark/emotional-mirror-backend/twitterEmoServer/README.md

 ```

 ### run twitterEmoServer:
-Every time you want serving data you need to make sure the database is running by executing:
+__Every time__ you want serving data you need to make sure the database is running by executing:
 ```
 mongod --dbpath ./db --nojournal --smallfiles
 ```
 from where your _db_ directory is located.
 Then cd inside the _twitterEmoServer_ directory and execute:
 ```
-virtualenv venv
 source venv/bin/activate
 python twitterEmoServer
 ```